What to do if you have symptoms?

 This will be either in the morning OR afternoon.
 We are no longer seeing routine appointments with GPs or nurses such as Diabetes, Asthma, NHS Health Checks, ear syringing, travel vaccinations, cryotherapy and minor surgery, 24 hour blood pressure monitoring, and non urgent blood testing.

-Please read our Surgery Newsletter for latest information on new and updated services at Langley Medical Practice.
+Please see our Surgery Newsletter Page for latest information on new and updated services at Langley Medical Practice.

 Did you know we have a Patient Participation Group?